How “Imbalanced Domestic Trade” disrupts a closed economy

 Section 5: Nine Additional Economic institutions which have historically evolved to help economies compensate for “imbalanced trade” even in a closed economy.

 Method 1: Government taxes and spending for public services: An important purpose of taxes is to pay for needed public services that are more efficiently provided by a government single payer than would be practical to be provided by individual private funds.
-For accomplishing only this purpose it does not matter from which group: exporters or importers that such taxes are collected—or to whom they are distributed; at best, political decisions about who to tax are made with some consideration of “fairness.”
+For accomplishing only this purpose it does not matter from which group: exporters or importers that such taxes are collected—or to whom they are distributed; at best, political decisions about who to tax are made with some consideration of fairness.
 Or at worst, by considerations based on how much particular citizens promise to contribute to political campaigns.

 However, for balancing trade emphasized in this essay, government taxes can usefully also provide rebalance of trade in an economy to maximize distribution of goods/services.
-To serve this purpose taxes must come from “exporters” or savers that when spent on public products/services will be able to rebalance an accumulated total internal trade imbalance that will allow flow of goods/services to importers.
-A problem for using only this method to completely rebalance an imbalance of $C, is that taxes must be collected from “exporters” in the same total amount $C. To accomplish this task using no other method would be extremely unlikely because that would require a tax equal to the total of “savings” accumulated by all exporters which would then leave no money left for the “exporters” to keep as “savings.”
-Fortunately other methods exist that will be described, using the loanable funds market that enables “exporters” to add to their savings that earn interest.
-Taxing “importers” will usefully supply money to purchase public goods, but be of negative benefit to achieving trade balance since such tax will decrease importers’ ability to purchase goods needed to help achieve the objective of balancing trade.
-One of the very worst tax policies possible worsening trade balance is to reduce taxes on the wealthy, which would likely increase savings made by the “exporters” who even before they are taxed do not even purchase enough goods to make up for the excess they produce.
+To serve this purpose taxes must come from exporters or savers that when spent on public products/services will be able to rebalance an accumulated total internal trade imbalance that will allow flow of goods/services to importers.
+A problem for using only this method to completely rebalance an imbalance of $C, is that taxes must be collected from exporters in the same total amount $C. To accomplish this task using no other method would be extremely unlikely because that would require a tax equal to the total of savings accumulated by all exporters which would then leave no money left for the exporters to keep as savings.
+Fortunately other methods exist that will be described, using the loanable funds market that enables exporters to add to their savings that earn interest.
+Taxing importers will usefully supply money to purchase public goods, but be of negative benefit to achieving trade balance since such tax will decrease importers’ ability to purchase goods needed to help achieve the objective of balancing trade.
+One of the very worst tax policies possible worsening trade balance is to reduce taxes on the wealthy, which would likely increase savings made by the exporters who even before they are taxed do not even purchase enough goods to make up for the excess they produce.

-Method 2: Increase pay of “importers” An example could be laws that establish higher minimum rates of pay, which would benefit almost always non savers.
-The total amount of additional pay in the economy gained by importers would reduce $C by that amount of additional pay, assuming the money was subtracted from highly paid “exporters” that were paid more than they consumed..
+Method 2: Increase pay of importers An example could be laws that establish higher minimum rates of pay, which would benefit almost always non savers.
+The total amount of additional pay in the economy gained by importers would reduce $C by that amount of additional pay, assuming the money was subtracted from highly paid exporters that were paid more than they consumed..

-Method 3: Government transfer payments: Transfer payments that takes tax money and transfers it directly to citizens is another effective means to accomplish rebalance.
+Method 3: Government transfer payments: Transfer payments that take tax money and transfer it directly to citizens is another effective means to accomplish rebalance.
 Three important methods in the US are Social Security, Medicare and Medicaid.
 The US payroll tax is unfortunately a regressive flat tax that is quite high at 15.3% on income that is taken from people with incomes from as low as $400/year to those with income less than $140,000/year, therefore a lot comes from importers, not exporters.
 That tax is immediately distributed to one of two places.
 (1)Most of the tax goes to Social Security and Medicare recipients—which likely gets transferred to recipients who spend it rather than save it, which would have a positive balancing effect.
 (2)The rest of the tax (if any is left) goes to purchase Treasury Bonds (via the S.S.
 Trust fund) that always immediately pay for government expenses.
-Therefore this sources money from many “importers” and some “exporters” and then is spent for government expenses which compensate for some trade imbalance.
+Therefore this sources money from many importers and some exporters and then is spent for government expenses which compensate for some trade imbalance.
 The amount that this method can compensate for $C of imbalance is the total amount that is collected from exporters minus importers.
-As said before, any tax collected from “importers” reduces their ability to even compensate for what the importers have produced, so will negatively count as compensating for the trade imbalance.
-If the 15% tax were to be extended to all income above $140,000, including investment income, that would surely be more beneficial for reducing the $C number by placing this high (15%) tax on mostly “exporters” with high incomes, which could benefit the entire economy—both exporters and importers.
+As said before, any tax collected from importers reduces their ability to even compensate for what the importers have produced, so will negatively count as compensating for the trade imbalance.
+If the 15% tax were to be extended to all income above $140,000, including investment income, that would surely be more beneficial for reducing the $C number by placing this high (15%) tax on mostly exporters with high incomes, which could benefit the entire economy—both exporters and importers.

 Method 5: Government spending by increasing public debt.
-Fiscal policy: Government can obtain revenue by selling Treasury bonds mostly to “exporters” in the economy.
+Fiscal policy: Government can obtain revenue by selling Treasury bonds mostly to exporters in the economy.
 The money is spent on government operations which creates economic demand nearly dollar for dollar that will compensate for total internal trade imbalance.
-This is a beneficial method because the revenue comes mostly from “exporters” looking to save their cash money as Treasury bonds.
-Unlike the “government tax” described in Method 1 above, this is a way of obtaining funds from “exporters” that allows them to feel like they are simultaneously keeping possession of their wealth as their ”savings” but saving in form of a Treasury Bond earning interest instead of holding cash.
+This is a beneficial method because the revenue comes mostly from exporters looking to save their cash money as Treasury bonds.
+Unlike the government tax described in Method 1 above, this is a way of obtaining funds from exporters that allows them to feel like they are simultaneously keeping possession of their wealth as their savings but saving in form of a Treasury Bond earning interest instead of holding cash.

 But doesn’t this backfire later?
-It might seem that such bonds, when “paid back” at the end of the term would reverse the benefit just cited—which if that ever happened would be a serious defect with this method.
-That seeming drawback has been mostly successfully avoided by making (nominal) Treasury debt always increase—so in effect the debt amount never goes down, because there are always new purchasers of such debt seeking for a place for their “savings” that is more than sufficient to “roll over” Treasury debt which reaches the end of its term.
-This is aided if inflation happens—which reduces the real value of already borrowed debt, and also increases the nominal value of new debt—making it easier to “roll over” previous debt.
-The nominal total value of US debt has never gone down since at least 1955, except for an extremely small amount in year 2000 so that using this beneficial Ponzi scheme in practice permanently transforms cash “savings” from exporters back as spendable public cash money.
+It might seem that such bonds, when paid back at the end of the term would reverse the benefit just cited—which if that ever happened would be a serious defect with this method.
+That seeming drawback has been mostly successfully avoided by making (nominal) Treasury debt always increase—so in effect the debt amount never goes down, because there are always new purchasers of such debt seeking for a place for their savings that is more than sufficient to roll over Treasury debt which reaches the end of its term.
+This is aided if inflation happens—which reduces the real value of already borrowed debt, and also increases the nominal value of new debt—making it easier to roll over previous debt.
+The nominal total value of US debt has never gone down since at least 1955, except for an extremely small amount in year 2000, so that using this beneficial Ponzi scheme in practice permanently transforms cash savings from exporters back as spendable public cash money.
 But the present total of debt being over 100% of today’s GDP means it cannot ever realistically be paid back which makes it close to a Ponzi scheme.
 Past debt stored as treasury bonds gradually gets its real value crushed down by inflation, often more rapidly than it increases in nominal terms, although as said it virtually always goes up in nominal terms.
 However this Ponzi procedure is completely for public benefit, and where no one is ever likely to complain about not getting their money back–because the Fed can print redemption money–although there is no guarantee that those dollars will be worth as much as they were originally.
-Inflation is usually thought as a unequivocally “bad” economic event, but this shows one positive public benefit that it can provide to taxpayers.
+Inflation is usually thought as a unequivocally bad economic event, but this shows one positive public benefit that it can provide to taxpayers.

 But what about interest on public debt?
-It is true that interest paid tends to go back to the “savers”, which would make this “Method 5” less effective.
-But even the interest paid has historically been attenuated by managing enough inflation in the economy to approximately match the interest, so it is borrowed at virtually zero real interest rate.
-This has been described by some as “financial repression.”
+It is true that interest paid tends to go back to the savers, which would make this Method 5 less effective.
+But inflation also reduced the effective interest paid, so it is borrowed at virtually zero real interest rate.
+This has been described by some as financial repression.

 Is financial repression a good thing?
-“Financial repression” has been the denigrating label that has been used to describe government policy to keep government bond real interest rates low.
-According to the website “Investopedia”:
+Financial repression been the denigrating label that has been used to describe government policy to keep government bond real interest rates low.
+According to the website Investopedia:

 “The [financial repression] concept was first introduced in 1973 by Stanford economists Edward S. Shaw and Ronald I. McKinnon to disparage government policies that suppressed economic growth in emerging markets……..A government steals growth from the economy with subtle tools like zero interest rates and inflationary policies to knock down its own debts.”

 However the analysis in this essay shows how this so called “repression” benefits an economy by reducing interest rates on government debt.
 It takes no difficult economic analysis to see that such policy reduces the flow of money from Treasury bond interest paid by less wealthy taxpayers to the more wealthy individuals who can afford to buy Treasury bonds.
-Contrary to claims that it “steals growth,” if such interest savings are used to reduce taxes mainly to “importers” it allows them to increase their after tax income, without reducing government expenditures, resulting in increased GDP.
+Contrary to claims that it “steals growth,” if such interest savings are used to reduce taxes mainly to importers it allows them to increase their after tax income, without reducing government expenditures, resulting in increased GDP.
 Here is a graph showing nominal public debt in the US since 1965.
 It shows that this method has soaked up over $25T of past cash savings since 1965 that has been converted by savers to non transactional Treasury debt, never to be paid back partly by help of beneficial inflation.
 Method 6 is an identical process for which private debt has the same ability to reduce internal imbalance https://fred.stlouisfed.org/series/GFDEBTN

-Why perpetual bonds are useful: An historical example from the UK that avoided the “backfire” of having to pay debt back were perpetual bonds, called “Consols” that never needed to be paid back.
+Why perpetual bonds are useful: An historical example from the UK that avoided the backfire of having to pay debt back were perpetual bonds, called Consols that never needed to be paid back.
 In some instances, after issue the interest was reduced.

-The general term “loanable funds” is a way to save money in a bank or bond by loaning it.
+The general term loanable funds is a way to save money in a bank or bond by loaning it.
 One way to describe this is to describe it as increasing the velocity of money—since the same money can be lent repeatedly almost simultaneously going round and round to purchase different goods/services .
-As “money” is successively used, instead of using up cash, debt is piled higher and higher—in 2024 having reached an amazing $100 trillion dollars since 1955.
-If such public or private lending were not possible, and all saved cash were literally “saved” in a lock box, exporters would eventually rather quickly scoop all cash into boxes, thus shutting down an economy with little cash left for spending.
+As money is successively used, instead of using up cash, debt is piled higher and higher—in 2024 having reached an amazing $100 trillion dollars since 1955.
+If such public or private lending were not possible, and all saved cash were literally saved in a lock box, exporters would eventually rather quickly scoop all cash into boxes, thus shutting down an economy with little cash left for spending.

-Just one recent book about the problem caused by such immense debt has been written by economists Amir Sufi and Atif Mian in 2014 entitled House of Debt.
+One recent book about the problem caused by such immense debt has been written by economists Amir Sufi and Atif Mian in 2014 entitled House of Debt.

-The flip side of the act of loaning is described by economist Richard Koo—When events of economic austerity have been declared necessary by economic “experts,” high amounts of loanable funds have been paid back to the “exporters.”
+The flip side of the act of loaning is described by economist Richard Koo—When events of economic austerity have been declared necessary by economic “experts,” high amounts of loanable funds have been paid back to the original bond purchasers.
 This reverses the loan process, resulting in what economist Richard Koo describes as a “balance sheet recession” which causes an economy to go into a downturn—having the opposite effect they had when they were generated.

 Method 8: Persons default on credit debt: Default on debt amount of $D will decrease imbalance by the amount $D. However, if the creditor is judged “too big to fail,” the Fed may decide to print money for the default amount for the creditor.
 This will improve the monetary wealth of the creditor by $D. The amount of “credit” will be converted to “cash” which will increase the money supply by the amount of the default.